nbeaver/commutator-table/HOWTO.md

     \item[0] \label{self} Any operator commutes with itself.
 See book by *AUTHOR* on page *PAGE*.

+Remember to compile LaTeX twice to make the links work.

 # How do I add a new operator? #

 Open `commutation-relations.csv` with your favorite tabular data editor (e.g. Libreoffice Calc, Gnumeric, Excel) and make a new row and column with the name of your operator.